 © Sebastian Kaulitzki | Dreamstime.com

-Giardiasis is an infection of the small bowel that occurs as a result of ingesting cysts of the Giardia parasite, which is the most common intestinal parasite in the U.S and exists around the world.
-The parasite symptoms usually start within a few weeks after drinking contaminated water, swimming in contaminated water, or consuming food washed in contaminated water or prepared by an infected person.
+Giardiasis is an infection of the small bowel that occurs as a result of ingesting cysts of the Giardia parasite, which is the most common intestinal parasite in the U.S and one that exists around the world.
+Chronic giardia symptoms usually start within a few weeks after drinking contaminated water, swimming in contaminated water, or consuming food washed in contaminated water or prepared by an infected person.

 Travel to Eastern Europe (particularly Russia), India, East and West Africa, and parts of the Middle East is associated with giardiasis.
-Children in day care centers and people in institutions are common carriers of the Giardia parasite.
+Children in day-care centers and people in institutions are common carriers of the Giardia parasite.
 Campers, backpackers, and people recreating in rivers and streams are all at increased risk.
 So are people with low stomach acid, such as users of proton pump inhibitors for GERD and acid reflux.
-Recently, almost 2% of samples of ready-to-eat, packaged leafy greens from the U.S., Mexico, and Canada, was found to be contaminated with Giardia.
+Recently, almost 2 percent of samples of ready-to-eat, packaged leafy greens from the U.S., Mexico, and Canada, was found to be contaminated with Giardia.

-Around 75%-80% of infected people develop parasite symptoms, while the rest remain symptom-free but can still pass on the infection.
+Around 75 to 80 percent of infected people develop parasite symptoms, while the rest remain symptom-free but can still pass on the infection.
 Acute, profuse, watery diarrhea is the most common complaint of those who do suffer Giardia parasite symptoms.
 Other parasite symptoms include bloating, abdominal pain, and gas.
-In 20% to 40% of cases, giardiasis can lead to short-term lactose intolerance.
+In 20 to 40 percent of cases, giardiasis can lead to short-term lactose intolerance.
 It may also trigger the onset of irritable bowel syndrome.

-Do you have a history of being diagnosed with the Giardia parasite and now suffer from chronic fatigue?
-There could be a link, and working on your gastrointestinal health with integrative and natural therapies could be a path towards finally regaining your energy.
-We’ll discuss both conventional and natural healing for parasites in a future article.
 Of course, Giardia parasite infections are by no means the only extreme fatigue causes.
 Most researchers agree that chronic fatigue syndrome is the result of multiple causes and triggers.
 For example, certain viruses can trigger chronic fatigue, as can nutritional deficiencies, such as iron deficiency.
 Leaky gut syndrome and adrenal gland exhaustion are also chronic fatigue triggers.
-If you are sick and tired of being tired and would like more information on these extreme fatigue causes as well as safe and effective natural therapies for boosting your energy, see our Fatigue, Lack of Energy articles now.

-Originally posted in 2013, this blog has been updated.
+Originally posted in 2013, this post is regularly updated.